Options and settings#

 Overview#

-pandas has an options API configure and customize global behavior related to DataFrame display, data behavior and more.
+pandas has an options API to configure and customize global behavior related to DataFrame display, data behavior and more.

 Options have a full “dotted-style”, case-insensitive name (e.g. display.max_rows).
 You can get/set options directly as attributes of the top-level options attribute: